How do I search the Index ?

 Why can’t I search by denomination ?

-Many church buildings have transferred between denomination over the years so a search by denomination would not necessarily be return the church or chapel you are looking for.
+Many church buildings have transferred between denomination over the years so a search by denomination would not necessarily find the church or chapel you are looking for.

 Why do you have duplicate entries for some churches ?